 This was the 11th Ebola outbreak in DRC and the situation was worsened by the coronavirus pandemic.
 The Ebola virus, this time, even spread to remote areas in dense rainforests.
 The response teams were sent to locations using boats, and helicopters.
 There were limited communication facilities and the response was hindered due to the strike by some healthcare workers regarding pay.

 The international funding for Ebola was very less, which forced WHO to turn to emergency funds.
 The outbreak began when DRC had almost eradicated the virus in the 2-year-long battle, which was the world's 2nd deadliest outbreak, which killed 2,280 people.
 David McLachlan-Karr, the UN Humanitarian Coordinator in DRC, congratulated the government and healthcare partners for their support.
-He also showed gratitude towards the neighboring country Republic of Congo for its cooperation during a hard time.
-Mr. McLachlan-Karr also said the DRC's government should try to predict such kinds of outbreaks in near future and keep response teams ready in case of emergencies.
+He also showed gratitude towards the neighbouring country Republic of Congo for its cooperation during a hard time.
+Mr McLachlan-Karr also said the DRC's government should try to predict such kinds of outbreaks in near future and keep response teams ready in case of emergencies.

 The first Ebola outbreak was discovered in 1976, and the worst outbreak in history happened in 2014-2016.
 Highly effective vaccines and several other treatments are now available for the Ebola virus.
 Learn about the Ebola virus here- https://www.projecthelpngo.org/post/ebola-spreading-in-the-democratic-republic-of-congo